MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/using-the-xaml-hosting-api.md

 When the user changes the size of the parent UI element, you'll need to handle any necessary layout changes to make sure your UWP controls display as you expect.
 Here are some important scenarios to consider.

 * In a C++ Win32 application, when your application handles the WM_SIZE message it can reposition the hosted XAML Island by using the [SetWindowPos](https://docs.microsoft.com/windows/desktop/api/winuser/nf-winuser-setwindowpos) function.
-For an example, see the [SampleApp.cpp](https://github.com/marb2000/XamlIslands/blob/master/19H1_Insider_Samples/CppWin32App_With_Island/SampleCppApp/SampleApp.cpp#L191) code file in the [C++ Win32 sample](https://github.com/marb2000/XamlIslands/tree/master/19H1_Insider_Samples/CppWin32App_With_Island).
+For an example, see the [SampleApp.cpp](https://github.com/microsoft/Xaml-Islands-Samples/blob/master/Samples/Win32/SampleCppApp/SampleApp.cpp#L170) code file.

 * When the parent UI element needs to get the size of the rectangular area needed to fit the **Windows.UI.Xaml.UIElement** that you are hosting on the **DesktopWindowXamlSource**, call the [Measure](https://docs.microsoft.com/uwp/api/windows.ui.xaml.uielement.measure) method of the **Windows.UI.Xaml.UIElement**.
 For example: